The recommendations that media trainers give to their clients are not always firmly steeped in science. Three misconceptions are discussed in detail.

 Where do we go from here?

-Just like in other fields of the communications consultancy practice also with media trainings have seen the introduction of insights of which the credentials are at close examination more than questionable.
+Just like in other fields of the communications consultancy practice, media trainings have seen the introduction of insights of which the credentials are at close examination more than questionable.
 Why is that?
 I do not have all the answers to that question.
 Consultants are enamored with simple formulas because they are both easy to explain (for the consultant) and easy to digest (for the audience).
 The 7-38-55 rule makes for an easy flipchart routine.

 Maybe findings that make sense intuitively are popular because they appeal to imagined realities that are easy for everyone to comprehend.
-Would it not make much sense for the brain to be a computer that has a much easier time processing positives than negatives?
+Wouldn’t it make sense for the brain to be a computer that has a much easier time processing positives than negatives?
 It makes so much sense that we (and yes, I was one of those consultants) are all too happy to believe it.
 Too bad that much of it is not true.

 So where do we go from here?
 What can turn the body of knowledge for media trainers more evidence-based than it is today?
 Media trainers are not equipped to purge their slide decks themselves.
 One reason (among others) is that they are (aside from rare examples) not trained psychologists.

-Making media trainings more grounded in science can only happen through an effort in which also the scientific community is involved.
+Making media trainings more grounded in science can only happen through an effort in which the scientific community is also involved.
 One potential partner for such an endeavor could be the Institute for Public Relations (IPR).
 The IPR could make available a body of knowledge with scientifically sound insights on verbal and non-verbal delivery techniques that are recommended for media training sessions.
 Such guidance would surely help practitioners see the forest through the trees.
 With this article I invite the IPR to kick-start such project.

 Effects of message repetition on argument processing, recall and persuasion by John T. Cacioppo and Richard E. Petty, Basic and Applied Social Psychology, 1989, 10(1):3-12